Your RV Water System Explained

 Fill your rig's freshwater tank until water starts to back out of the overflow hole.

-Don't forget to put the cap back on after filling the fresh water tank.
+Don't forget to put the cap back on after filling the tank.

 Never fill your tank using the non-potable water hose at a dump station.

-People use that hose to stick down their contaminated RV sewer hose to rinse it.
+People use that hose to stick down their contaminated RV black tank hose to rinse it.

-How To Find Water To Fill Your Fresh Water Tank
+How To Find Water To Fill Your Water Tank

-Unless you are filling your RV water system at a campground or from home, it can be a challenge to find water for filling your fresh water tank.
+Unless you are filling your RV water system at a campground or from home, it's a challenge to find water for filling your tank.

 There are a few online places that can help.